 Preliminary pages of every manuscript must include a Title Page, Abstract, and a Table of Contents.
 The Copyright Page, Dedication Page, Acknowledgements, and Preface are optional.
 If five or more tables appear in the manuscript, a list of tables should be included in the preliminary pages.
 If five or more figures appear, a list of figures should be included.
 If plates are used, a list of plates should be included.
-If necessary, a list of symbols and/or abbreviations may be included either in the preliminary pages or as an appendix, consult the appropriate style guide for directions.
+If necessary, a list of symbols and/or abbreviations may be included in the preliminary pages or as an appendix, consult the appropriate style guide for directions.

-Examples of properly formatted preliminary pages can be found in the appendix of this manual.
+Examples of properly formatted preliminary pages are in this manual.

-Copyright Page

-This page is included only if the manuscript is being formally copyrighted, either through University Microfilms or with the U.S. Government Copyright.
+Copyright Page - This page is included only if the manuscript is being formally copyrighted, either through University Microfilms or with the U.S. Government Copyright.
 A fee is required for the registration of a copyright.

-Dedication Page

-If included, the dedication page should be brief.
-It must be formatted like all other dissertation pages.
+Dedication Page - If included, the dedication page should be brief and should be formatted like all other dissertation pages.

-Acknowledgements

-This page is optional.
+Acknowledgements - This page is optional.
 Acknowledgements, if included, must be written in complete sentences.
 Avoid direct address (Thanks, Professor!).
 On this page a student might thank those who have helped in the process of obtaining the graduate degree.
-Permissions to quote copyrighted material are also listed here, as well as any acknowledgements for grants or special funding.
+Permissions to quote copyrighted material should also be listed here, as well as any acknowledgements for grants or special funding.

-Abstract

-Every dissertation must include an abstract.
+Abstract - Every dissertation must include an abstract.
 A typical abstract includes a short statement of the project (350 word maximum), a brief exposition of the methods and procedures used in gathering data, a condensed summary of the findings, and conclusions reached in the study.

-Preface

-This page is optional.
+Preface - This page is optional.
 A typical preface includes a personal statement about the project.
 Although personal in nature, the preface must preserve the academic tone appropriate to a scholarly work.

-Table of Contents

-The Table of Contents may vary in style and amount of information included.
+Table of Contents - The Table of Contents may vary in style and amount of information included.
 Cover pages and preliminary pages (any assigned Roman numerals) are not included in the Table of Contents.
 The first entry in the Table of Contents should be the section of the manuscript assigned the Arabic number "1."
-Chapter or section titles should be listed in the Table of Contents exactly as they appear in the text.
-A page number should be supplied for each item listed.
+List chapter or section titles in the Table of Contents exactly as they appear in the text.
+Include a page number for each item listed.
 Page numbers given for the Bibliography and Appendix should be those assigned to the separation sheet preceding each of those items.

 The Table of Contents must include chapter or section titles, the Bibliography or List of References, any appendices, and the Vita.
 Subheadings in the Table of Contents should be listed using a logical system of indentation.
-Consistency must be preserved.
+It is imperative to maintain consistency.
 If a particular level is included at any point in the Table of Contents, all headings of that level must be included.

-List of Tables

-Unless there are five or more tables within the manuscript, this list should not be included.
+List of Tables - Unless there are five or more tables within the manuscript, this list should not be included.
 Any tables appearing in the appendix must be included in this list.
 The title of each table should be unique, and all titles must be entered in the list exactly as they appear in the manuscript.
-A page number should be supplied for each table listed.
+Include a page number for each table listed.

-List of Figures

-Unless there are five or more figures within the manuscript, this list should not be included.
+List of Figures - Unless there are five or more figures within the manuscript, this list should not be included.
 Any figures appearing in the appendix must be included in this list.
 The title of each figure should be unique, and all titles must be entered in the list exactly as they appear in the manuscript.
-A page number should be supplied for each figure listed.
+Include a page number for each figure listed.

-List of Plates

-If plates are used in a dissertation, a List of Plates must be included.
+List of Plates - If plates are included in a dissertation, a List of Plates must be present.